alexanderjones1/connect-four/README.md

 ## Recent Updates

 - Add sound on token placement.
-- update function that disallows clicking on column that is filled.
+- Update function that disallows clicking on column that is filled.

 ## Ice Box